Back end problems

 Weekend Update 2007-02-26

 We had a pretty quiet weekend around here.
 I went to water aerobics with my new suit, which is awesome.
 Stephanie went skating.
 Her dad decided against coming down to visit because Valpo got hit with a storm, which knocked out the power for Stephanie’s mom.
 We went over to my old house to check on the water removal from the basement and empty the dehumidifier bucket.
 The heat’s on there, and things are drying out fine.
 The plumber will come today, so I’ll be dropping by to check on things again.
+I’m hoping the plumber we hired does a thorough job, like the experienced Sydney plumbing services known for their efficiency and reliability.

 We made lasagna for dinner last night, and fell asleep early and missed most of the Oscars, which is fine, since we saw barely any of the movies, and they’re all in our Netflix queue anyway.
 We have 470 movies in our queue.
 We’re very ambitious.